RetroDECK/ES-DE/CONTRIBUTING.md

 #### v1.3

-* Localization/multi-language support
 * New theme engine with generalized views (only System and Gamelist) and theme variants support
 * Add multiple new gamelist components (wheels, wall/grid etc.)
 * Move existing theme logic to legacy support, only to be used for backwards compatibility
+* Improve full-screen support and make game launching more seamless, remove the temporary full-screen hacks
 * Checksum support for the scraper for exact searches and for determining when to overwrite files
-* Improved text and font functions, e.g. faster and cleaner line wrapping and more exact sizing
+* Improve text and font functions, e.g. faster and cleaner line wrapping and more exact sizing

 #### v1.4

+* Localization/multi-language support
 * Authoring tools to clean up orphaned gamelist entries, media files etc.
 * Scrollbar component for the gamelist view which can be used by the themes
 * Web proxy support for the scraper
 * Add "time played" counter per game, similar to how it works in Steam
 * Preload all built-in resources and never clear them from the cache
-* Improved multi-threading
+* Improve multi-threading

 #### v1.5